descope/python-sdk/README.md

     name="My Role",
     description="Optional description to briefly explain what this role allows.", permission_names=["My Updated Permission"],
-    tenant_id="Optional will scope this role for this specific tenant.
+    tenant_id="Optionally scope this role for this specific tenant.
 If left empty, the role will be available to all tenants."
 )

 # Update will override all fields as is.
 Use carefully.